lud77/Factorize/README.md

 --- Bugs / Performance

+- [ ] Review all components and apply change guards (don't process if inputs have not changed)
 - [ ] Introduce ndarray module in matrices etc.

 - [ ] State management seems to be the main bottleneck, general simplification of the state management seems to be necessary